Turbo Takeaways

 Social Security

 Additional financial assistance for seniors receiving Social Security payments may also be available, depending on eligibility.
-For example, during the COVID-19 pandemic, stimulus checks were automatically issued to Supplemental Security Income (SSI) and everyone who was actively receiving Social Security benefits at that time.
+For example, during the COVID-19 pandemic, stimulus checks were automatically issued to individuals receiving Supplemental Security Income (SSI) and to everyone who was actively receiving Social Security benefits at the time.

 The IRS has issued three economic impact payments, but you can claim the Recovery Rebate Credit if you were eligible and haven't received the payment.